Why to Wonder if Someone Reads Fiction

 That we can see a correlation between the two—reading fiction, particularly literary fiction, and high levels of empathy—makes sense to me.

 Novels and stories, especially ones that deeply plumb the interior worlds of the characters, dig into internal human conflict and how internal states drive actions and reactions.
-Literary fiction requires the reader to understand the characters’ motivations, rationale, and origins—even when these aspects aren’t pleasant and when the characters aren’t “likeable” or “relatable,” meaning that they have similarities of background or circumstances with the person reading the story.
+Literary fiction requires the reader to understand the characters’ motivations, rationale, and origins—even when these aspects aren’t pleasant and when the characters aren’t “likeable” or “relatable,” meaning that they have similarities of background or circumstances to the person reading the story.

 Now, I read nonfiction and really enjoy it—so don’t take what I say next as a dismissal of nonfiction’s value and importance to the world and the individual.